 The College of Medicine – Tucson is shaping the future of medicine.

+What started as just 32 students in 1967 has since grown to 120 per year.
 More than 50 years later, students are still eager to be MedCats.
-There were 9,940 applicants for our Class of 2023 and we filled the class' 120 slots with a 1.2 percent acceptance rate.
+9,563 people applied for our Class of 2024 and we filled the class' 120 slots with a 1.25 percent acceptance rate.

 This eagerness to be a MedCat comes as no surprise.
 The College of Medicine – Tucson is a world-class, research-intensive medical school that is preparing the next generation of leaders in science and medicine.
 In partnership with Banner Health, we put our patients first, ensuring high quality care from a diverse pool of academic physicians who are at the forefront of medical innovation, inclusive excellence and human health.